 Information For Artists

 Artists in Residence at Edgewood Cottage is a juried art show that features different artists each week.
 Think of Edgewood Cottage as your personal art gallery in a beautiful historic setting on Main St. in downtown Blowing Rock, NC.
 If selected, you will be present in the cottage to greet visitors, sell your art, and demonstrate your techniques.
 (Feel free to continue creating art during your time at the Cottage.
-Visitors love to see your work.)
+Visitors love to watch artists create their work.)
 Edgewood Cottage does not have sleeping accommodations, so you will not be able to stay overnight.

 To qualify, an artist must live at least 3 months a year in the "High Country", generally defined as the western mountains of North Carolina.
 The requirements and application process are described in detail on the "Call For Artists" tab.

 The Artists in Residence at Edgewood Cottage program intentionally selects a variety of artists in a variety of media.
 We are looking for new high-quality aspiring artists as well as veteran artists.
 Alumni artists who participated in the program from prior years are also encouraged to apply.

 Video of the Gallery Space

 Edgewood Cottage comes alive during the Artist in Residence program.
 The Cottage provides exceptional gallery space for Artists.
 Recently updated art lighting also adds to the experience.

 Interested artists should view the following video to get a feel for the space before applying.

 To give artists an idea of available wall space for hanging or displaying art, we have a page with Edgewood Cottage wall dimensions.
 There are also several large tables, a glass front cabinet, and space on mantles above fireplaces for displaying 3D and smaller art pieces.